 1 medium red pepper, rinsed, seeded and cut into thin strips

-Tofu, drained and cut into 1 inch cubes.
+Tofu, drained, rinsed and cut into 1 inch cubes.
+(Optional)

 White or Brown rice, cooked

-Combine rice vinegar, sugar, tamari, sherry, and ¼ tsp sesame oil in a small bowl, stirring to combine.
+Combine rice vinegar, sugar, tamari, mirin, and ½ teaspoon sesame oil in a liquid measuring cup or small bowl, stirring to combine. (this is the sauce base)

 In a separate small bowl, dissolve the cornstarch in water.

-Heat 1 tbsp sesame oil over medium heat in a saucepan.
-Add the garlic and cook,stirring until fragrant (around 30 seconds).
+Heat 2 tablespoons sesame oil over medium heat in a saucepan.
+Add the garlic and cook, stirring until fragrant (around 30 seconds).

-Re-stir the sauce, add it to the saucepan and bring to a boil, stirring.
+Re-stir the sauce base, add it to the saucepan and bring to a boil, stirring.
 (This will take about a minute).

 Transfer to a bowl or liquid measuring cup and set aside until ready to use.